redivis/redivis-python/bigquery/README.md

 This library is currently an alpha.
 It may break in unexpected ways, and is not intended for production use.

 Known issues:
-- Error handling / messaging is limited.
-Make sure that you have access to tables referenced by your query, and that the tables are authorized for export to your compute environment.
 - Queries are currently restricted to referencing 100GB of data or less

 # usage